thore-dahl/restaurant-reviews-llm-classification-cw/README.md

     <img src="https://upload.wikimedia.org/wikipedia/commons/0/05/Scikit_learn_logo_small.svg" alt="scikit_learn" height="40"/>
   </a>
   <h1></h1>
   A project based on reviews of Kiel restaurants.
 Data on such restaurants, submitted to preprocessing, pursuant to the overarching NLP methodologies.
-Preprocessed data fueled LLM (BERT) fine-tuning.
-The fine-tuned LLM outperformed heuristic as well as non-optimized baselines with a balanced accuracy of 31.69% on seen data.
-A sentiment estimator for restaurants, contingent up to its generalizability, may thus been furnished.
+Preprocessed data fueled <code>LLM (BERT)</code> fine-tuning.
+The fine-tuned <code>LLM</code> outperformed heuristic as well as non-optimized baselines with a balanced accuracy of 31.69% on seen data.
+A popularity classifier for restaurants, contingent up to its generalizability, may thus been furnished.
 </div>